1 9 5 3 (UK)

 This prophetic science fiction thriller by Manx writer Nigel Kneale introduced Professor Bernard Quatermass (Reginald Tate), whose experimental rocket drifted off course and returned to Earth with two of the three-man crew having mysteriously disappeared.

-Unfortunately, the surviving astronaut, Victor Caroon (Duncan Lamont), had an infection that slowly turned him into a vegetable monster (slightly more sinister than a rampaging radish).
+Unfortunately, the surviving astronaut, Victor Carroon (Duncan Lamont), had an infection that slowly turned him into a vegetable monster (slightly more sinister than a rampaging radish).

 The memorable production gripped the nation for six weeks on Saturday nights in 1953.

-Broadcast live from tiny studios in West London, the performances can seem a little stagey to the modern eye, yet the ambition of the production cannot be faulted.
+Broadcast live from tiny studios in West London, the performances can seem a little stagey to the modern eye, yet the production’s ambition cannot be faulted.

 All three Quatermass serials were adapted for the big screen by Hammer Studios.